Stocks wilt as oil rallies; Iran ceasefire 'on life support'

 In the UK bond market, the British 10-year gilt yield rose 10.2 basis points to 5.104 per cent.
 The British 2-year yield rose 5 basis points to 4.539 per cent.

-Sterling weakened 0.64 per cent to $1.352, making it one of the weakest performing major currencies on the day.
-Elsewhere in currencies, the U.S. dollar advanced for a second straight session after the economic data and amid uncertainty over the durability of the U.S.-Iran ceasefire.
+Sterling weakened 0.64 per cent to US$1.352, making it one of the weakest performing major currencies on the day.
+Elsewhere in currencies, the US dollar advanced for a second straight session after the economic data and amid uncertainty over the durability of the US-Iran ceasefire.

-The dollar index, which measures the greenback against a basket of currencies including the yen and the euro, rose 0.41 per cent to 98.37, with the euro down 0.42 per cent at $1.1732.
+The dollar index, which measures the greenback against a basket of currencies including the yen and the euro, rose 0.41 per cent to 98.37, with the euro down 0.42 per cent at US$1.1732.

 Against the Japanese yen, the dollar strengthened 0.3 per cent to 157.63.